 They tend to live lower in the water column where the water is calmer.
 Juvenile yellow tangs tend to live in deeper waters farther from the reefs with their move into the shallower coral reefs corresponding with them reaching sexual maturity.

-Yellow tangs have historically been Hawaii’s largest fish export making up 80% off all fish caught for aquarium trade off its Coasts.
+Yellow tangs have historically been Hawaii’s largest fish export making up 80% off all fish caught for the aquarium trade, off its coasts.
 In 1990, Fish Replenishment Areas were set up off the Kona Coast which prevents the collection of fish for aquarium sales in 30% of the area.

 At this time, the Tang’s population is listed as stable and there is no shortage of specimens in the areas where the collection is allowed.
 The yellow tang will likely remain one of the most popular, as long as the legislation allows.